wasay8/next_word_prediciton/README.md

 - Ensure that the model files and tokenizer pickle file are located in the same directory as `app.py`.
 - The models should be trained and saved using similar architecture and tokenization settings.

-## **Contact**

-For any questions or issues, please contact [Your Name] at [Your Email].

----

-This readme provides a comprehensive overview of the project, including setup instructions, code explanations, and usage guidelines.